Tazaf/ionicitude/README.md

 ```

 ## 1b.
 Manually
-You can simply download this project on your computer and place it wherever you like in your project.
+You can simply [download the last version of this project](https://github.com/Tazaf/ionicitude/releases) on your computer and place it wherever you like in your project.
 Then, locate either the `ionicitude.min.js` file **or** the `ionicitude.js` file, both being in the `dist` folder of the downloaded project, and copy them in your own project, wherever you like.

 You will then need to include the file in your app's `index.html`, after the calls to `ionic.bundle.js` and `cordova.js` :